laravel/browser-kit-testing/UPGRADE.md

 ## Upgrading To 6.0 From 5.x

-### Minimum Laravel version
+### Minimum Laravel Version

-Laravel 7.0 is now the minimum supported version of the framework and you should upgrade to continue using Browser Kit Testing.
+Laravel 7.0 is now the minimum supported version of the framework.

-### Minimum PHP version
+### Minimum PHP Version

-PHP 7.2 is now the minimum supported version of the language and you should upgrade to continue using Browser Kit Testing.
+PHP 7.2 is now the minimum supported version of the language.

-### Minimum PHPUnit version
+### Minimum PHPUnit Version

-PHPUnit 8.5 is now the minimum supported version of the language and you should upgrade to continue using Browser Kit Testing.
+PHPUnit 8.5 is now the minimum supported version of the library.

 ### Keep Cookies Between Redirects

 PR: https://github.com/laravel/browser-kit-testing/pull/107

-When using the `followRedirects` method, previously set cookies will now be preserved.
+When using the `followRedirects` method, previously defined cookies will now be preserved.

 ## Upgrading To 5.0 From 4.x